 Prior to moving to D.C., Shana practiced as a defense lawyer representing individual and organizational clients in criminal cases.
 She also served as pro bono immigration counsel for political refugees seeking asylum.

-Shana received her J.D., magna cum laude, from WNEC School of Law, where she was a Note Editor for the Law Review.
+Shana received her J.D., magna cum laude, and served as a Law Review Note Editor.
 Following law school, Shana clerked for Justice Joette Katz on the Connecticut Supreme Court.

-Before she found her calling as a defense lawyer and legal reformer, Shana received a Master of Fine Arts in fiction writing from the University of New Orleans.
-While there, she taught literature and writing at several Louisiana colleges.
-Shana holds a B.A. in English Literature, Creative Writing, and Political Science from Sweet Briar College.
+Before she found her calling as a defense lawyer and legal reformer, Shana received a Master of Fine Arts in fiction writing and taught literature and writing at several Louisiana colleges.

 Shana lives with her husband (who has helped to prevent over a dozen state-sponsored capital deaths) and two mischievous french bulldogs in the Capitol Hill neighborhood of D.C.
 When she’s not fighting on behalf of fundamental fairness, Shana dreams of trips to the Arctic Circle to view the aurora borealis.

 For more than 12 years, Jonathan was a researcher and writer at the Cato Institute, where he focused on criminal law, policing policy, and civil liberties.
 In late 2019, he left the think tank world to pursue independent writing projects and other research ventures outside of the strictly libertarian mold.

 Jonathan is thrilled to work with Clause 40 Foundation to explore the ways the due process principles of Magna Carta can inform and protect individual rights and civil liberties today.